ll1a4x/writeups/ctf/thm_nahamstore/thm_nahamstore.md

 ## CSRF (Task 6)

 CSRF 1: verify CSRF protection
-- Login with a registered account with the burpsuite
+- Login with a registered account in the burpsuite
 - Use burpsuite to inject `http://nahamstore.thm/account/settings/password`
 - We can see this link has no CSRF protection